 BRUSHING: Do not brush your teeth for the first 8 hours after surgery.
 After this, you may brush your teeth gently, but give special attention to the surgical site.

-RINSING: Avoid rinsing or swishing for 24 hours after extraction.
-Rinsing can disturb the formation of a healing blood clot which is essential for a proper healing.
+RINSING: Avoid rinsing or swishing for 24 hours after the extraction.
+Rinsing can disturb the formation of a healing blood clot, which is essential for proper healing.
 This can cause bleeding and risk of dry socket.
 After 24 hours you may begin gentle rinsing with a gentle mouthwash or water and salt (1/4 tsp salt to 8oz water).

 DIET: Eat soft foods for the first two days.
 Return to normal regular meals as soon as you are able after the first two days.
 Drink plenty of water.
 Avoid alcohol for 48 hours.